AlexanderLegon/Java-SortManager/README.md

 This project has used recusions, different loops, subclasses, interfaces, generics, custom exceptions, factorys.

-This project was designed and created using Test Driven Development
+This project was designed and created using Test Driven Development, SOLID principles and OOP

 Performance test results: